BenHall/learn-katacoda/jupyter/custom-notebooks-42/04-building-the-notebook-image.md

 The build may take a few moments to start as it pulls down the builder image to use.

-The build process will then use the builder image as a base for your custom notebook image, injecting into the image the source code files from the Git repository, and installing and Python packages listed in the Python ``requirements.txt`` file.
+The build process will then use the builder image as a base for your custom notebook image, injecting into the image the source code files from the Git repository, and installing any Python packages listed in the Python ``requirements.txt`` file.

 One of the items created by the template is an image stream, with it defining the destination for the image which is built.